RevEngAI/plugin-binary-ninja/README.md

 - **Choose a Source**: Select the uploaded binary whose analysis will be used for other features such as matching and renaming.
 - **Process Binary**: Upload the currently loaded binary in Binary Ninja to RevEng.AI for analysis.
 - **Auto-Unstrip**: Automatically restore stripped symbols in your binary using our AI engine.
-- **Function Matching**: Compare and match functions from your current binary with those in your existing collections.
+- **Match Functions**: Compare and match functions from your current binary with those in your existing collections.
+- **Match Unique Function**: Compare and match a single function from your current binary with those in your existing collections.
+- **View Function in Portal**: Convenient shortcut to explore the function within the platform interface.

 ---